LKI/mymenu/README.md

-# Team Picker
+# Random Pick

-Pick up one member from each team.
+Pick one value from each group

 Using bootstrap and javascript.